 Homemade sweet potato buns are perfect for slicing and filling with hamburgers or other meats.

-These flavorful breads also work delightfully well as sweet potato rolls for the feast dinner table.
+These flavorful breads also work delightfully well as sweet potato dinner rolls for the feast dinner table.

 Sweet Potato or Yam?